Ratsasan

-The film was released on 5 October 2018 to generally positive critical reviews.
-It was remade in Telugu as Rakshasudu (2019) and in Hindi as Cuttputlli (2022).
+The film was released on 5 October 2018 to critical acclaim.
+It was remade in Telugu as Rakshasudu and in Hindi as Cuttputlli.

 Plot

-In the opening scene, two elderly men discover a dead corpse of Samyuktha, a 15-year old school student, who was brutally murdered.
-Arun Kumar is an aspiring filmmaker who wants to make a movie on psychopaths.
-After multiple rejections and pressure from his family, Arun becomes a sub-inspector of police in the T.N.P.D, with the help of his brother-in-law, CI Das.
-He moves in with his sister Kokila, Doss and their daughter Ammu.
-Ammu gets into trouble in school and asks Arun for help, so he meets her teacher Viji at school, but later Das and Kokila catches Arun and Ammu.
-Slowly, Arun befriends Viji and her hearing and speech impaired niece, Kayal.
+In the opening scene, two elderly men discover the corpse of Samyuktha, a 15-year-old schoolgirl who was brutally murdered.
+Arun Kumar, an aspiring filmmaker passionate about psychopaths, becomes a sub-inspector in the Tamil Nadu Police under family pressure and help from his brother-in-law, Doss, who is a Circle Inspector of police.
+Arun moves in with his sister Kokila, Doss, and their daughter Ammu.
+After an incident at school involving Ammu, Arun meets her teacher, Viji, and gradually befriends both her and her hearing and speech-impaired niece, Kayal.